ssh-keygen - Generate a New SSH Key

 Ssh-keygen is a tool for creating new authentication key pairs for SSH.
-Such key pairs are used for automating logins, single sign-on, and authenticating hosts.
+Such key pairs are used for automating logins, single sign-on, and for authenticating hosts.

 SSH Keys and Public Key Authentication